mguerrer/Markito/README.md

 ![Markito logo](/images/Markito-100.png)
-# Markito v0.7
+# Markito v0.7 (Work in progress towards v1.0)
+A Selenium/Appium Webdriver wrapper written in Java to:
+1. Standardize a minimal set of commands to support web, native and hybrid app automation on different platforms.
-A Selenium/Appium Webdriver wrapper written in Java to make coding easier and readable.
-This wrapper has been designed for scripting style of programming for beginners, using the ideas of Selenese.
+2. Make coding easier (scripting) and readable.
+This wrapper has been designed for scripting style of programming for beginners, using the ideas of [Selenese](https://ui.vision/rpa/docs/selenium-ide).
+Similar ideas can be found on framework [Helium](https://github.com/mherrmann/selenium-python-helium)
+3. Provide an extra layer of abstraction over webdriver and appium to isolate test code from changes on those frameworks.
+4. Improved maintenance and usage through:

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;4.1 Maven archetype for initial prkect setup.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;4.2 Automatic drivers update and download.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;4.3 Flakyness reduction with multiple locators and retry disciplines.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;4.4 Garbage collection and thread safety.

-It is an implementation of the [Bot pattern](https://www.selenium.dev/documentation/test_practices/design_strategies/#bot-pattern)
+It is an implementation of the [Bot pattern](https://www.selenium.dev/documentation/test_practices/design_strategies/#bot-pattern) Inspired by Selenese concise grammar and written in Java 11, using Selenium Java client 3.141.59, and Appium client 6.0.0.
+Initial testing has been made in local Windows 10/Ubuntu and Chrome browser, also Android and iOS by using BrowserStack.

 ## Sponsors
-This project is tested with [BrowserStack](https://www.browserstack.com/)
+This project is tested using [BrowserStack](https://www.browserstack.com/) on Web and Mobile automation.

 ![BrowserStack](/images/browserstacklogo.png)

 ## Features so far
+1. Support for most common execution scenarios:
+1.1 Test web app in Chrome in local or remote Windows or Linux.
+1.2 Test web app in Chrome in Windows, Android and iOS devices.
+1.3 Test native app in Windows, Android and iOS.

-1. Support for most common use case, test web app in Chrome, if you want others you can build a driver object and inject to Markito objects.
+2. Driver factory provides an ease to use API to manage test servers sessions for the most common scenarios.  if you want some other you can build a driver object and inject to Markito* API objects.
-2. Written in Java 11, supporting Selenium 3.141.59, Appium 6.0.0.
-Tested in Windows 10, Chrome browser, Android and iOS.
-3. Inspired by Selenese concise grammar.

 4. Garbage collection for browsers and webdrivers improving clean execution.
 5. Colorful logging in console and element highlighting helps on rapid debug.
 Both can be disabled for runtime.
 6. Easy support for headless execution.